cap-js/docs/java/change-tracking.md

 The images that you wish to compare must have the data of the same type and in the same shape.
 Following rules apply:

 - the entities in the images must always include primary keys.
-For draft-enabled entities, you may omit value of `IsActiveEntity` on either side.
-If you compare active and inactive state of the same entity, you need to either remove the value for `IsActiveEntity` or make them equal.
 - the data must follow [structured data representation](/java/cds-data#structured-data).
 Associations must be represented by the same data structure in both images.
 Item names must match the elements defined in the type.